dask/dask/docs/source/deploying-cloud.rst

             ... )
             >>> client = cluster.get_client()

-        Coiled is recommended for commercial, managed Dask cloud deployments.
+        Coiled is recommended for deploying Dask on the cloud.
-        However, there are non-commercial, open source options like Dask Cloud Provider, Dask-Gateway, and Dask-Yarn may work better for certain situations (see :ref:`cloud deployment options <cloud-deployment-options>` for additional options.)
+        Though there are non-commercial, open source options like Dask Cloud Provider, Dask-Gateway, and Dask-Yarn that are also available (see :ref:`cloud deployment options <cloud-deployment-options>`
+        for additional options.)